pabloargueta/rails-dragons/README.md

-# rails-dragons-2
+# rails-dragons

-This builds on yesterdays practice project and involves many-to-many associations with Rails
+This is a practice project to help prepare you for the code challenge.

-# Old Deliverables:
+# Deliverables:

 * The ability to create, read, update and delete *Users*
 * The ability to create, read, update and delete *Dragons*
 * The ability to select one "master" (user) for a dragon (a user can have any number of dragons)

-# *New Deliverables*
-* The ability to create, read, update, and delete dragon abilities (Fire breathing, Flight, etc.)
-* The ability to add any abilities to an existing dragon
-* The ability to create a dragon with any number of abilities

 # Instructions:
 * Fork this repository